-- As part of complying with the APPs, a School will also be required to consider privacy obligations when planning any new systems.
-This is part of the move to a 'privacy by design' approach to compliance reflected in APP1 that is, ensuring that privacy and data protection compliance is included in the design of information systems from their inception. - 6.1.7 The significance of this principle is three-fold: - (a) this is an overarching requirement; - (b) the OAIC has the power to investigate whether a School is properly managing personal information, even where there has been no breach of an APP or complaint; and - if a School is found to be in breach of another APP, it is quite possible that it will also be found to be in breach of APP 1.
+- (b) the possible adverse consequences for an individual if their personal information is not handled according to the APPs; - (c) the nature of the School (e.g., the School's size and resources and whether the School gives database and network access to contractors which may require additional safeguards); and - (d) the practicability, including time and cost involved.
+However, a School is not excused from implementing particular practices, procedures or systems by reason only that it would be inconvenient, time-consuming or impose some cost to do so.9 - 1.6 As part of complying with the APPs, a School will also be required to consider privacy obligations when planning any new systems.
+This is part of the move to a 'privacy by design' approach to compliance reflected in APP1 - that is, ensuring that privacy and data protection compliance is included in the design of information systems from their inception. - 1.7 The significance of this principle is three-fold: - (a) this is an overarching requirement; - (b) the OAIC has the power to investigate whether a School is properly managing personal information, even where there has been no breach of an APP or complaint: and - (c) if a School is found to be in breach of another APP, it is quite possible that it will also be found to be in breach of APP 1.

-6.2.1 The School:
+1.8 The School: